-International Students should contact the Office of International Students and Scholars, 103 Center for International Programs, 353-1720, with questions or problems.
+International Students with questions or problems should contact the Office of International Students and Scholars, 103 Center for International Programs, 353-1720.
+The OISS advises international students regarding immigration, health insurance, financial, and personal/cultural adjustment matters.
 In addition, the Community Volunteers for International Programs are located in 103 Center for International Programs, 353-1735.
-This group provides many services for international students including: an American family host program for single students; a couples' supper club for married students; monthly coffee program, international homemakers, and conversational English classes for student spouses.
+This group provides many services for international students including: an American family host program for single students, a couples' supper club for married students, monthly coffee program, international homemakers, and conversational English classes for student spouses.

-Handicapper Students may receive assistance and information from the MSU Office of Programs for Handicapper Students (OPHS), located in 477 Communication Arts, 353-9642.
-Handicapper Transport Dispatching and Alternative Reading Resource rooms are located in W-402 Library, where a multitude of alternative format equipment is also available.
-OPHS plays an important role in helping MSU implement its commitment toward accessible and usable University facilities and programs.
-OPHS facilitates both the reconstruction and the assignments of housing units which accommodate wheelchair users and other handicappers.
-Handicapper parking permits are available from a Michigan Secretary of State office.
-The Tower Guard organization and the Service-Learning Center, as well as other volunteer groups, assist OPHS in the provision of readers, notetakers, and other assistance to handicapper students.
-Various support groups meet regularly for blind individuals, alternative learners, students with invisible handicaps and others.
+Handicapper Students may receive assistance and information from the Office of Programs for Handicapper Students (OPHS), 477 Communication Arts, 353-9642.
+OPHS offers handicapper transportation and sign language interpreters.
+Alternative reading resource rooms and a variety of alternative format equipment are located in W-402 Library.
+Tower Guard Honorary and Service-Learning volunteers help OPHS provide readers, notetakers, and other assistance to handicapper students.
+Support groups meet regularly for blind individuals, alternative learners, students with invisible handicaps, and others.